LLNL/FPChecker/README.md

 CXXFLAGS += $(LLVM_PASS)
 ```

 This will tell clang/LLVM where the FPChecker runtime is located.
-FPCHECKER_PATH is the where FPChecker is installed.
+FPCHECKER_PATH is where FPChecker is installed.

 2. Compile your code and run it.